michhar/jetson-customvision/README.md

 # Using a Custom Vision Model on an NVIDIA Jetson Device with Docker

-This repo provides a sample of a [Custom Vision Service](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/) model running in a docker container on an NVIDIA Jetson device.
+This repo provides a sample of a [Custom Vision Service](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/) ONNX model running in a docker container on an Xavier AGX NVIDIA Jetson device.
 It utilizes the NVIDIA GPU for predictions.
 The resulting docker image will be compatible with [Live Video Analytics on IoT Edge](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/).

 Note:  this repo is updating often to fix issues as it is a work in progress.
 Please excuse the iterations.
 It will be noted here when things are more stable.
 Thank you for your patience.